czczc/ub-pub/about.md

 ## About

-Please see [here](https://www.phy.bnl.gov/~chao/uboone/publications/ub-pub-ins.html) for features and instructions.
+Please see [here](https://www.phy.bnl.gov/~chao/uboone/publications/ub-pub-ins.html) for more instructions.